 \subsection{Circuit assumptions for ongoing activity}

-At the neural level, this framework assumes the existence of circuits that can maintain activity of a Laplace neural manifold over time.
-There is evidence that the brain has found some solution to this problem, at least for past time and at least in the entorhinal cortex \cite{TsaoEtal18,BrigEtal20}.
-Exponential growth of firing, as proposed by Eq.~\ref{eq:EvolveFuture} seems on its face to be a computationally risky proposition.
+At the neural level, this framework assumes the existence of circuits that can maintain activity of a Laplace Neural Manifold over time.
+There is evidence that the brain has found some solution to this problem \citep{TsaoEtal18,BrigEtal20,AtanEtal23,ZuoEtal23,CaoEtal24}.
+Exponential growth of firing, as proposed by Eq.~\ref{eq:EvolveFuture} seems on its face to be a computationally risky proposition \citep[but see][]{DaniHowa24}.
 However, this proposal does create testable predictions.
-Moreover, firing rates that increase monotonically in time are widely observed.
-For instance border cells as an animal approaches a barrier \cite{SolsEtal08} and evidence accumulation cells \cite{RoitShad02} both increase monotonically.
-If this monotonic increase in firing reflects movement of an edge along a Laplace neural manifold, the characteristic time scale of the increase should be heterogeneous across neurons.
-If the brain has access to a circuit with paired $\alpha$'s, it could reuse this circuit to construct cognitive models for spatial navigation \cite{HowaEtal14}, evidence accumulation \cite{HowaEtal18}, and perhaps cognitive computation more broadly \cite{HowaHass20}.
-Consistent with this hypothesis, monotonic cells in spatial navigation and evidence accumulation---border cells and evidence accumulation cells---have sequential analogues \cite{WilsMcNa93,MorcHarv16,KoayEtal22} as one would expect if they reflect a Laplace space that is coupled with an inverse space.
+Moreover, firing rates that increase monotonically as a function of one or another environmental variable are widely observed.
+For instance border cells as an animal approaches a barrier \citep{SolsEtal08} and evidence accumulation cells \citep{RoitShad02} both increase monotonically.
+If this monotonic increase in firing reflects movement of an edge along a Laplace Neural Manifold, the characteristic time scale of the increase should be heterogeneous across neurons.
+If the brain has access to a circuit with paired $\alpha$'s, it could reuse this circuit to construct cognitive models for spatial navigation \citep{HowaEtal14}, evidence accumulation \citep{HowaEtal18}, and perhaps cognitive computation more broadly \citep{HowaHass20}.
+Consistent with this hypothesis, monotonic cells in spatial navigation and evidence accumulation---border cells and evidence accumulation cells---have sequential analogues \citep{WilsMcNa93,MorcHarv16,KoayEtal22} as one would expect if they reflect a Laplace space that is coupled with an inverse space.